 Messenger Marketing early adopters are seeing the impact of first mover advantage, or being the first to deploy a certain tactic.
-People are responding to Messenger bots in record numbers including 88% open rates and 56% click-through rates.
-There’s a major shift in business-to-customer communication, and Messenger marketers are at the forefront of it with conversational, personal, and authentic relationship-building through messaging apps.
+People are responding to Messenger chat bots in record numbers including 88% open rates and 56% click-through rates.
+There’s a major shift in business-to-customer communication, and Messenger marketers are at the forefront of it with conversational, personal, and authentic relationship-building through messaging and chat apps.

 Who is Messenger Marketing for?

 A Messenger Marketing strategy gives every business — from eCommerce and online coaching to education, restaurants, beauty salons, and professional services — a better way to automate hundreds of customer conversations at once so you can answer more questions, generate leads, and close more business instead of doing it manually.

 A Messenger bot lets you automate conversations and scale social media marketing, nurture leads, manage sales, improve retargeting, and offer 24/7 customer service all in one place.
 It also tracks and stores customer information, including interactions and demographics, for everyone to access and use.